-- Experience a DAF before closing private foundation: Some families who are considering closing their private foundation and using a DAF instead first make a grant from the former to create the latter.
-Many donors are aware of the DAF advantages (that is, online grant making, ability to view past grants online, no tax filing requirements, no taxes paid on investment income, DAF sponsor responsible for vetting grantees), but want to try it first before entirely closing the private foundation.
+- Experience a DAF before closing a private foundation: Some families who are considering closing their private foundation and using a DAF instead first make a grant from the former to create the latter.
+Many donors are aware of the DAF advantages (i.e. online grant making, ability to view past grants online, no tax filing requirements, no taxes paid on investment income, DAF sponsor responsible for vetting grantees), but want to try it first before entirely closing the private foundation.

 - No mandatory distribution: Many donors with private foundations open donor advised fund accounts with a grant from their private foundation so they can fulfill the 5% mandatory annual private foundation distribution requirement.
 This happens occasionally at year-end when donors aren’t yet ready to make grants.
-Smaller or “shell” accounts at DAF sponsors can be established and ready should the need arise to make these year-end grants from the foundation.
+Smaller or Placeholder accounts at DAF sponsors can be established and ready should the need arise to quickly make these year-end grants from the foundation.
 42% of the private foundations who have DAFs in the Exponent Philanthropy study indicated that this is one of the reasons they created a DAF account.
 Some donors also establish DAFs because they want to accumulate enough assets to make a large grant down the line, and there’s no tax on the investments in the DAF accounts once donated.

 - Succession planning: Before appointing children to the private foundation board or paying them to manage the private foundation, some parents create smaller DAF accounts and let their children gain experience with the donor advised funds to first prove that they’re capable of running the foundation or of becoming thoughtful and responsible foundation board members.